Coherent Tannaka duality and algebraicity of Hom-stacks: A relative boundedness result for Hom stacks

-For the second part of the theorem on groups, we may assume that $S$ is the spectrum of a field $k$.
-By the first part $\weilr_{Z/S}(X)$ is then a group scheme $G$ of finite type over $k$.
-Let $H=G_{\ant}$ be the largest anti-affine subgroup of $G$.
-It is normal, connected and smooth and the quotient $G/H$ is affine~\cite[\S III.3.8]{MR0302656}.
+For the second part of the theorem on groups: let $T$ be the the spectrum of an algebraically closed field and let $y\colon Z_T \to Y$ be a morphism.
+By the first part $H_{Z/S,g}(y)\simeq\weilr_{Z_T/T}(Q)$ is then a group scheme $G$ of finite type over $T$, where $Q=X\times_Y Z_T$.
+Let $K=G_{\ant}$ be the largest anti-affine subgroup of $G$; it is normal, connected and smooth and the quotient $G/K$ is affine~\cite[\S III.3.8]{MR0302656}.

-The counit $G\times_k Z\to X$ of the adjunction $(f^*,f_*)$ is a group homomorphism and induces a group homomorphism $H\times_k Z\to X$.
-It is enough to show that this factors through the unit section of $X\to Z$, because this forces $H=0$ by adjunction.
+The universal family $G\times_T Z_T\to Q$ is a group homomorphism and induces a group homomorphism $K\times_T Z_T\to Q$.
+It is enough to show that this factors through the unit section of $Q\to Z_T$, because this forces $K=0$.